 Applicants who wish the EPO as designated or elected Office to start processing an application before expiry of the 31-month time limit under Rule 159(1) EPC must file an express request for early processing.
-The request can be made by selecting checkbox 12.1.
+The request can be made by crossing box 12.1.

 A request for early processing is effective on the date of its filing only if the requirements of Rule 159(1) EPC applicable on that date have been complied with.
-The nature of the requirements to be met depends on the date on which the request for early processing is filed (see the notice from the EPO dated 21 February 2013 concerning the request for early processing, OJ EPO 2013, 156, II.7 and 8, and Guidelines for Examination in the EPO, E-IX, 2.8).
+The nature of the requirements to be met depends on the date on which the request for early processing is filed (see the notice from the EPO dated 21 February 2013 concerning the request for early processing, OJ EPO 2013, 156, II.7 and 8).

 Applicants must take note of the consequences of an effective request for early processing (see OJ EPO 2013, 156, III.9 and 10).
-Selecting checkbox 12.1 must therefore be carefully considered.
+Crossing box 12.1 must therefore be carefully considered.